stanpratama/Python-Practice/README.md

 `built_in_function_practice.ipynb`

-This files stored all built in function exercise such as lambda, filter, map function.
+This files stored all built in function exercise such as lambda, filter, map, any/all, sorted, reversed, min/max, abs/sum/round, zip function.